Rongali (Bohag) Bihu 2026: Vibrant Assamese New YearDate, Seven-Day Cycle, Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When is Rongali Bihu 2026 observed?
+When is Rongali or Bohag Bihu in 2026?

-What iconic symbols and instruments are associated with Rongali Bihu?
+What foods are associated with Bohag Bihu?